 – Once file opens, save to your computer

 – Press CTRL + F on your keyboard to open the search box

 – If found it will show the first result, to go the the next result click on the arrow buttons beside the search box

-Our map collection is highlighted by the historical atlases, but we also have several maps, many of which stand alone.
-Researchers frequently consult to the several fire insurance plans for the city of Peterborough, of which we have originals for 1915 to 1929.
+Our map collection is highlighted by the historical atlases, and we also have several maps, many of which stand alone.
+Researchers frequently consult the several fire insurance plans for the city of Peterborough, of which we have originals for 1915 and 1929.